Egobooster/ComputerCraft-GeoMiner/README.md

 To use this program you need to have Computercraft, Advanced Peripherals and Ender Storage installed.

 You also need a Turtle equiped with a Pickaxe and an Advanced Peripherals Geo Scanner.
 The Turtle also need to have an Output Enderchest.

+## Features

+- Utilizes Geo Scanner to find Ores and mines them in *mostly* optimal path.
+- Outputs into provided Enderchest
+- Can be Fueled with an additional Fuel Enderchest
+- Logs position and can resume its task after a server reboot, being unloaded, etc.
+- Punches mobs standing in its way.
+- Can search for specific blocks.
 ## Usage
 The input parameters represent the starting position of the turtle.
 ```